AnthonyByansi/Predictive-Healthcare-Analytics-Modeling-Patient-Outcomes/predictive-healthcare-analytics/reports/findings_report.md

 * Removed duplicate records
 * Removed records with missing values
 * Converted categorical variables to numerical variables using one-hot encoding

+## Model Training and Evaluation
+We trained four different predictive models: logistic regression, decision tree, neural network, and random forest.
+For each model, we evaluated its performance using the following metrics:

+* Accuracy
+* Precision
+* Recall
+* F1 Score
+* ROC AUC Score